-Step Action 1 Select the two menu options: 'Analyzer Simulator' to display the Simulation window 'Analyzer Simulation Events' to display the Simulation Events window
+Step Action 1 Select the ribbon option 'Simulate > Dynamic Simulation > Simulator > Apply Simulator Layout' to display the Simulation window and the Simulation Events window together

 Dock the two windows in a convenient area of the screen.
-2 On the diagram or Project Browser , right-click on the Artifact element and select the 'Code Engineering Executable Statemachine Run' menu option.
-The first State Machine diagram in the series displays with the simulation of the process already started.
-In the Simulation window , the processing steps are indicated in this format: [03516677] Part1[Class1].Initial_367_TO_State4_142 Effect [03516683] Part1[Class1].StateMachine_State4 ENTRY [03516684] Part1[Class1].StateMachine_State4 DO [03518375] Blocked 3 Click on the appropriate Simulation window toolbar buttons to step through the simulation as you prefer.
+2 On the diagram or Project Browser, click on the Artifact element and select the 'Simulate > Executable > StateMachines > Run' ribbon option.
+The first StateMachine diagram in the series displays with the simulation of the process already started.
+In the Simulation window, the processing steps are indicated in this format: [03516677] Part1[Class1].Initial_367_TO_State4_142 Effect [03516683] Part1[Class1].StateMachine_State4 ENTRY [03516684] Part1[Class1].StateMachine_State4 DO [03518375] Blocked 3 Click on the appropriate Simulation window toolbar buttons to step through the simulation as you prefer.
 When the simulation finishes at the Exit or Terminate element, click on the Stop button in the Simulation window toolbar.
 4 Where the trace shows Blocked, the simulation has reached a point where a Trigger event has to occur before processing can continue.
-On the 'Simulation Events' window, in the 'Waiting Triggers' column, double-click on the appropriate Trigger.
+On the Simulation Events window, in the 'Waiting Triggers' column, double-click on the appropriate Trigger.
 When the Trigger is fired, the simulation continues to the next pause point, Trigger or exit.

-- If you are making small changes to an existing State Machine model, you can combine the code generation, build and run operations by selecting the 'Code Engineering | Executable Statemachine | Generate, build and run' option - You can also generate code in JavaScript
+- If you are making small changes to an existing StateMachine model, you can combine the code generation, build and run operations by selecting the 'Simulate' > Executable > StateMachines > Generate, build and run' ribbon option - You can also generate code in JavaScript

-Legacy State Machine Templates
+Legacy StateMachine Templates

 Code generation operates using a set of generation templates.
-From Release 11.0 of Enterprise Architect, a different set of templates are available as the default for software code generation from a State Machine diagram into Java, C, ANSI C++ or C# code.
+From Release 11.0 of Enterprise Architect, a different set of templates are available as the default for software code generation from a StateMachine diagram into Java, C, ANSI C++ or C# code.
 You can still use the original templates, as described here, for models developed in earlier releases of Enterprise Architect, if you do not want to upgrade them for the new template facilities.